wagtail/rfcs/text/078-adopt-stimulus-js.md

 ### Implementation roadmap

-1. [ ] Get initial base into core, as per above initial implementation
+1. [ ] Get initial base into the core, as per the above initial implementation
 2. [ ] Make it possible to provide `attrs` to the `FieldPanel/Panel` and in general Template Components
 3. [ ] **Adopt for new code** - Migrate Tabs, Breadcrumbs, new Modal + Modal trigger
 4. [ ] **Replace core inline Scripts** - Anything that can be removed from `<script />` tags - e.g. `data-sprite`/`loadIconSprite` at the global level (`wagtail/admin/templates/wagtailadmin/skeleton.html` & `wagtail/admin/templates/wagtailadmin/admin_base.html`)